-We provide day-to-day counseling to clients on a broad range of transactional and governance matters and serve as outside general counsel for clients, overseeing compliance with federal and state disclosure and filing requirements with the SEC, the NYSE, and other national securities exchanges.
+We provide day-to-day counseling on a broad range of transactional and governance matters.
+In addition, we serve as outside general counsel, overseeing compliance with federal and state disclosure and filing requirements, including with the Securities and Exchange Commission, the New York Stock Exchange and other national securities exchanges.
 We also counsel clients regarding rules and regulations of non-U.S. governmental entities and self-regulatory bodies, as well as shareholder proposals and concerns of institutional investors and shareholder advisory services.

-Our work with special committees includes a broad range of transactions, including going private transactions and negotiations for companies seeking to be sold.
-We also draw on the firm’s long history of experience in executive compensation issues to advise compensation committees and boards in voting on and approving pay and benefit packages
+Our work with special committees includes a broad range of transactions, including going-private transactions and negotiations for companies seeking to be sold.
+We also draw on the firm’s long experience in executive compensation issues to advise compensation committees and boards in voting on, and approving, pay and benefit packages.

-Additionally, our group regularly assists clients with issues arising under the Sarbanes-Oxley Act and related rules and regulations.
-We are also up to date on the latest trends and best practices in corporate governance, including the increase in shareholder activism, monitoring by institutional investors and increased involvement by hedge funds.
-We have done it all and have both the experience and foresight to assist our clients, whatever their needs.
+Additionally, we regularly assist clients with issues arising under the Sarbanes-Oxley Act and related rules and regulations.
+We also advise on the latest trends and best practices in corporate governance, including increased shareholder activism, monitoring by institutional investors and greater involvement by hedge funds.